-The Councils working capital ratio (current assets / current liabilities) at 31 March 2017 is 2.6 (3.0 at 31 March 2016).
-The working capital provides an indication of the council's ability to pay its debts within one year.
+The Council's working capital ratio has increased (current assets / current liabilities) at 31 March 2018 to 4.0 (2.6 at 31 March 2017).
+The working capital provides an indication of the Council's ability to pay its debts within one year.
 The higher the ratio, the more liquid the organisation.
+An organisation would normally anticipate a ratio higher than 1.0.